cardillan/mindcode/ROADMAP.markdown

 * Utilizing the new `id` property:
   * Add built-in constants to the documentation, ensure uniform terminology.
-  * Expand mimex to extract built-in constants metadata (items, liquids, units and so on) including their ID
   * Schemacode
     * replace the `Item` and `Liquid` enums with metadata, possibly utilize units).
   * Mindcode
     * recognize item/liquid built-in constants (possibly others),
-    * add expresion optimization to replace constant sensor instruction (`sensor result @constant @id`) with assignment (`set result integer-id-for-the-constant`)
     * [Case switching over built-in constants](#case-switching-over-built-in-constants)
 * Improve handling of return statements by the Function Inlining optimization.
 Currently, the resulting AST context structure can hinder further Data Flow optimizations.